Shasta Lake

 Shasta Lake, also popularly known as Lake Shasta, is a reservoir in Shasta County, California, United States.
-It began to store water in 1944 due to the impounding of the Sacramento River by Shasta Dam, the ninth tallest dam in the United States.
+It began to store water in 1944 due to the impounding of the Sacramento River by Shasta Dam, the ninth-tallest dam in the US.

-Shasta Lake is a key facility of the Central Valley Project and provides flood control for the Sacramento Valley downstream of the dam.
+Shasta Lake is a key facility of the Central Valley Project and provides flood control for the Sacramento Valley, downstream of the dam.
 Water outflow generates power through the Shasta Powerplant and is subsequently used for irrigation and municipal purposes.

 The reservoir lies within the Whiskeytown–Shasta–Trinity National Recreation Area, operated by the Shasta-Trinity National Forest.

-The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for fish caught in the lake based on levels of mercury or PCBs found in local species.
+The California Office of Environmental Health Hazard Assessment (OEHHA) has formed a safe-eating advisory for fish caught in the lake, based on levels of mercury and PCBs found in local species.
+The Shasta-Keswick Reservoir system is significantly contaminated with heavy metals, primarily due to contributions from four streams.
+Three of these streams contain acid mine drainage, with Spring Creek being the most notable contributor, releasing high concentrations of cadmium, copper and zinc into the water.
+At the points where these acid streams mix with lake water, localized toxicity occurs, posing an immediate threat to aquatic life.
+The synergistic effects of these metals further exacerbate the environmental impact, leading to concerns about the safety of consuming fish from this water source.

 Geography

 With a capacity of 4552000 acre.ft at full pool, the lake has an elevation of 1067 ft, and a surface area of 30000 acre, making it the state's largest reservoir, and its third-largest body of water after Lake Tahoe and the Salton Sea.

 Ten miles (16 km) north of the city of Redding, with the town of Lakehead on its northern shore, Shasta Lake is popular for boating, water skiing, camping, house boating and fishing.
 Formed by the damming of the Sacramento River, the lake has 365 mi of mostly steep mountainous shoreline covered with tall evergreen trees and manzanita.
 The maximum depth is 517 ft.

-The lake has four major arms, each created by an approaching river: the Sacramento River, the McCloud River, Squaw Creek, and the Pit River.
+The lake has four major arms, each created by an approaching river: the Sacramento River, the McCloud River, Sulanharas Creek, and the Pit River.
 The Sacramento River's source is the Klamath Mountains.
 The McCloud River's source is Mount Shasta.
 The Pit River flows from Alturas, and the waterfall Potem Falls is located on that arm of the lake.